cssat/project-template/README.md

 	* Basic configuration options for bundling JavaScript and Sass and outputting the results as JS and CSS.
 Please see the [Gulp documentation](http://gulpjs.com/) for details about how to add to or modify this file.
 * package.json
 	* Defines which Node modules are used by Gulp

+## Content

+A sample content file is included with this project.
+If you want to create more than one instance of the project, you should create a separate repository for the content files and include it in this repo as a [git subtree](https://medium.com/@v/git-subtrees-a-tutorial-6ff568381844).
+That way the content can live separately from the framework and be included in/consumed by the DAta Portal index site as well as this framework.

 ## Data
 Use this section to describe what data is consumed by the application and how.